 As states implement new MAC and BAC policies, policymakers can look to the following resources to understand emerging best practices for and examples of member engagement approaches:

-Beyond the above resources, the Playbook’s Community Engagement Interventions to Improve Health Equity Collection offers additional resources describing practical strategies for health care professionals to improve health equity through more effective member and community engagement.
-See also the Community Member Engagement Resource Center, a resource developed by the Center for Health Care Strategies that provides practical guidance for engaging Medicaid members in policy and program design development.
+Beyond the above resources, the Evidence-to-Action Collection, Community Engagement Interventions to Improve Health Equity, offers additional resources describing practical strategies for health care professionals to improve health equity through more effective member and community engagement.
+See also CHCS’ Community Member Engagement Resource Center, a resource that provides practical guidance for engaging Medicaid members in policy and program design development.